Not sure what career to choose? Contact us

 To apply for a VET Student loan:

 There are no age restrictions to apply for a VET Student Loan.
-For students who are under 18, your parent or guardian must co-sign your loan request.
-When you apply online:
+For students who are under 18, you must complete one of the following requirements:

 All students wishing to apply for a Commonwealth VET Student Loan must be assessed for academic suitability to undertake a high level VET qualification.
 This is aimed at ensuring you have the skills and knowledge to succeed in your course.